CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

       :answer_c: 16
       :answer_d: 4
       :correct: c
       :feedback_a: Incorrect.
-The block of code will repeat 3 times and the value of n will be 16.
+The value of n increases every time this code repeats.
       :feedback_b: Incorrect.
 The block of code will repeat 3 times and the value of n will be 16.
+If it repeats a fourth time, n would equal 32.
       :feedback_c: Correct.
 The block of code will repeat 3 times and the value of n will be 16.
       :feedback_d: Incorrect.
-The block of code will repeat 3 times and the value of n will be 16.
+The value of n equals 4 after repeating one time, but the block of code will repeat until i = 4.

       What is the value of n after the above code executes?